Piano Caster Cups - Protecting Your Floors With Style

 It's Time to Move Your Piano

-It's moving day and before you place the piano its final position within your home, it's time to make a decision about caster cups.
+It's moving day and before you place your piano its final position within your home, it's time to make a decision about caster cups.
 We carry a variety of different size and colors of caster cups on our truck.
-Be sure and ask to see our selection of caster cups and discover what will look good with your piano and offer the most protection for your floors.
+Be sure and ask to see our selection of caster cups and discover what will look good with your grand or upright and offer the most protection for your floors.
 We will lay out the choices on the floor next to the piano leg and allow you to pick what looks best for your situation.